oracle/db-sharding/docker-based-sharding-deployment/README.md

 **Note**: You just need to create the image as per the instructions given in [README.MD](https://github.com/oracle/docker-images/blob/master/OracleDatabase/SingleInstance/README.md) but you will create the container as per the steps given in this document under [Create Containers](#create-containers) section.

 ### Create Extended Oracle Database Image with Sharding Feature
-After creating the base image using buildDockerImage.sh in the previous step, use buildExtensions.sh present under the extensions folder to build an extended image that will include the Sharding Feature.
+After creating the base image using buildContainerImage.sh in the previous step, use buildExtensions.sh present under the extensions folder to build an extended image that will include the Sharding Feature.
 Please refer [README.MD](https://github.com/oracle/docker-images/blob/main/OracleDatabase/SingleInstance/extensions/README.md) of extensions folder of Oracle Single Database available on Oracle GitHub repository.

 For example:
 ```